neomake/neomake/README.md

 If you find this plugin useful, please contribute your maker recipes to the repository!
 Check out `autoload/neomake/makers/*.vim` to see how that is currently done.

-## Issues

-- Currently neomake add a sign for every item added to the location list. ~~Any signs already at a loclist location will be removed before neomake adds one.~~ Instead of removing signs that aren't its own, neomake now removes them and adds them back once it creates a sign.
-This allows neomake to put its signs on top of the stack without destroying the signs and messing up other plugins.
-This feature ~~and it's destructive nature~~ should probably be controlled by settings.
-- The signs symbols should be configurable and should match the background of the sign area.
-Not sure how to do the background part myself.
-- Since makers operate on the current buffer and makeprgs potentially operate on the whole project, there should be a way to use both.
-Currently configuring makers for a filetype will cause neomake to ignore the makeprg.